 The White House can’t overturn the entire harmful law on its own, but it can — and must — end the practice of turning women away in these exceptional circumstances.
 U.S. programs should be part of the solution, not the problem.
 Planned Parenthood is proud to stand with a broad and diverse coalition, including faith leaders, to call on the White House to correct this error immediately.

 No woman should be turned away from the care she needs, especially when she is raped or faces a pregnancy which threatens her life.

 No woman or girl should be forced to drop out of school because she was raped and became pregnant.

 No woman should be left to die from complications of unsafe abortion, when a safe and legal abortion is available in her own country.

-White House: You can’t fix the whole world, but you can fix this policy.
+President Obama: You can’t fix the whole world, but you can take action to correct this policy.
 We’re counting on you!

 Four Facts You Need to Know

 One in three women in the world will experience violence in her lifetime, many before the age of 18.
 In some countries that figure can be as high as 70%.
 High rates of violence contribute to unintended pregnancy, complications in pregnancy, unsafe abortion, and maternal deaths in parts of the world where health systems remain weak and women and communities lack access to quality care.

 Rates of gender-based violence are especially high in areas of conflict and crisis, where rape is used as a tool of war, and in displaced communities such as refugee camps.